 Each module will hold preliminary and public hearings.
 The structure of the public hearings is decided in the preliminary hearings.
 The public hearings are when the Inquiry will hear evidence from witnesses, including under oath.

 As well as the formal evidence-taking process the Inquiry has also established a process referred to as ‘Every Story Matters’, in which members of the public can tell the inquiry about their experience of the pandemic via an online form.
 However, the Covid-19 Bereaved Families for Justice group, which is participating in the Inquiry, wanted bereaved families to give evidence in person, something which has not been taken forward on logistical grounds.

 Public hearings for the first module looking at resilience and preparedness began on 13 June 2023.
-Public hearings for the second module will begin in October 2023 and those for module 3 in autumn 2024.
+Public hearings for the second module began in October 2023 and those for module 3 will start in autumn 2024.

 Who is involved in the Covid-19 Inquiry?

 A team of individuals assist the Chair in the operation of the Inquiry.
 Some of these individuals, such as the Inquiry Secretary, are seconded from the civil service.
 Others, such as the Counsel to the Inquiry, are appointed by the Chair to provide them with legal advice.
 Hugo Keith KC, a leading barrister, was appointed by Baroness Hallett to be Lead Counsel to the Covid-19 inquiry.
 He presents evidence and questions witnesses at the public hearings.
 The Lead Counsel to the Inquiry and Solicitor to the Inquiry are supported by an extensive legal team which currently consists of eleven King’s Counsel and 50 junior Counsel.

 “As well as the formal evidence-taking process the Inquiry has also established a process referred to as ‘Every Story Matters’”